derkork/nanoject-unity/README.md

 # nanoject
 ## What it is and what it is not
 Nanoject is a **minimal** solution for providing dependency injection for your Unity projects.
 Minimal really is the keyword here.
-I deliberately do not call it a framework because it really is just a single class with less than 300 lines of code and some attributes.
+I deliberately do not call it a framework because it really is just a single class to interact with and a few attributes to control the process.

  Nanoject allows you to use the dependency injection pattern without creating a ton of cognitive overhead and using arcane magic behind the scenes.
-It may not have all the features that other frameworks like zenject have, but its workable for many scenarios and it is very easy to reason about what it is doing.
+It may not have all the features that other frameworks like Zenject have, but its workable for many scenarios and it is very easy to reason about what it is doing.

 ## Installation